 Caminante, son tus huellas el camino y nada más; caminante, no hay camino, se hace camino al andar.
 Al andar se hace camino, y al volver la vista atrás se ve la senda que nunca se ha de volver a pisar.
 Caminante, no hay camino, sino estelas en la mar.

-[Wayfarer, the way is nothing save your footprints; wayfarer, there is no way, the way is made by walking.
-It is walking that makes the way, and when we look back we see the path that never again shall be trodden.
-Wayfarer, there is no way, only a wake upon the sea.]
+[Traveller, the road is what’s left of your passing, nothing more.
+Traveller, there is no road, the road is made by walking.
+By walking you open a road, and when you glance behind you see the path never again to be trodden.
+Traveller, there is no road, only a wake upon the sea.]

 This spoken third verse provides the bridge into the second half of the song, in which Serrat offers three verses of his own that stand as if in dialogue with the poet and his fate: